andbass/Python-Chase/README.txt

-This is an upload of my 2D racing game in Python for my Game Development class in High School The original readme is as follows:
+This is an upload of my 2D racing game in Python for my Game Development class in High School All art asserts are from the classic 1999 video game, Grand Theft Auto 2 The original readme is as follows:

 Hello!